-The MTSU campus community and general public are welcome to participate in the next MTSU Drug Take-Back Day from 7:30 a.m. to 1 p.m.
+The MTSU campus community and the public are welcome to participate in the next MTSU Drug Take-Back Day from 7:30 a.m. to 1 p.m.
 Tuesday, April 23, near the Campus Pharmacy drive-thru.

 To find the drop-off location adjacent to the Student Health, Wellness and Recreation Center, 1848 Blue Raider Drive, visit http://tinyurl.com/MTParkingMap.

-Sponsored by Campus Pharmacy and University Police, the drug take-back event is part of a national collection drive led by the Drug Enforcement Agency’s overall efforts to remove excess drugs from communities where they could be abused or misused, diverted into the wrong hands or disposed of in environmentally unsafe ways.
+Sponsored by Campus Pharmacy and University Police, the drug take-back event is part of a national collection drive led by the Drug Enforcement Administration to remove excess drugs from communities where they could be abused or misused, diverted into the wrong hands or disposed of in environmentally unsafe ways.

 Those collecting the unwanted medications are unable to accept sharps (needles) at this event, Schrader said.

 The National Prescription Drug Take-Back Day aims to provide a safe, secure, and environmentally responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse and trafficking of medications.